Stocks Higher, Dollar Lower Before Fed Rate Call - UrduPoint

 The yen later recovered somewhat, having also struck a 15-year low against the euro.

-But it picked up in early Asian trade after currency official Masato Kanda said Tokyo was ready to move if needed to step into forex markets.
+But it picked up in early Asian trade after currency official Masato Kanda said Tokyo was ready if needed to step into forex markets.

 "We're on standby," he told reporters.
 "But I can't say what we'll do, and when -- we'll make judgements overall, and we're making judgements in a state of urgency."